How Shopping Small & Local Benefits Your Community

 The month of November brings many festivities and one crowd favorite is SHOPPING!
-The Saturday after Thanksgiving is designated as Small Business Saturday and, this year, that day falls on November 24th.
+The Saturday after Thanksgiving is designated as Small Business Saturday.
 So, how does shopping small and local benefit your community?
 Keep reading to find out!

 1. Small Businesses Give Back to the Community